raymondji/commitstack/README.md

 `updateRefs = true` means that rebasing will automatically update refs, without having to specify `--update-refs`.

-## Naming

-Inspired by one of my favourite League of Legends champions, Nasus :)

 ## Comparison with other tools

 Good overview of the available tools: https://stacking.dev.
 Find one that speaks to you!